surfer190/fixes/keycloak/keycloak-essential.md

 * Built-in Internationalisation
 * Required actions - ensure users do certain things for first login - like accepting terms and conditions
 * Set password policies

+### Verfication

+With a request we send the access token

+* Online Verficcation - the keycloak server is called to check the token and say yes or no
+* Offline verification with signature - service retrieves the public key from keycloak (in cache) and use this to verify that the token is valid by checking the signature with the public key.

+Offline has a window of being disabled or logged out - it does not take immediate effect.

+OpenID connect has an access token and a refresh token - usually just a few minutes until the tokens become invalid.
+Online approach takes immediate effect but that adds more load on the keycloak and applciation server.

 ### User Federation